 It’s test day!
 Thanks to Abeka’s Spiral Learning method, your child knows the material inside and out.
 But how do you ensure your child is successful on the test?

 Testing is a valuable resource to assess your child’s education, yet it’s easy for us (and our children) to stress about testing.
 After all, it’s a lot of pressure!
 Here are some great testing tips you can implement for your child so that they can worry less and concentrate more on performing their very best on the test.

 1. Study according to your learning style.

-Our brains are all unique; therefore, we all learn in different ways.
-For hands-on (also known as kinesthetic) learners, you may want to invest in a whiteboard your child can stand in front of and draw, write, or map out concepts.
+Our brains are all unique, and we all learn in different ways.
+For hands-on (also known as kinesthetic) learners, you may want to invest in a whiteboard your child can stand in front of and draw, write or map out concepts.
 Read/write learners might benefit from copying over their notes or writing and using flashcards.
 Aural and visual learners might study best by watching or listening to the lesson again.
 There are numerous tests online that will quickly identify your child’s learning style if you’re not yet familiar with it.

-2. Review right before bed the night before.
+2. Review right before bed the night before a test.

 It is said that concepts are reinforced in your mind while you sleep.
 A quick recap of the information before bed could be helpful to solidify the knowledge while your child is catching some zzzs.

 We all know how important sleep is to our health.
 To be at peak test-taking performance, make sure your child gets at least eight hours of good, restful sleep the night before.

 The day of the test

 Just like sleep, good nutrition is essential for brain performance.
 Skip sugary cereals in favor of a combination of ingredients with protein and brain-friendly fats like eggs and toast, a protein-packed smoothie, oatmeal and fruit or even peanut butter.